-My second project has run alongside my work on Roman warfare and picks up research threads from the book.
+I am currently working on an article that picks up research threads from the book, and will contribute to a second monograph.
 This research is concerned with ancient political, diplomatic, and literary reactions to mass violence.
-Recent scholarship was argued that the ancient Mediterranean was effectively a political anarchy, where there was no effective international law and no means to restrain warfare or military conduct.
-Yet our sources register several negative reactions to extreme violence.
+Recent scholarship has argued that the ancient Mediterranean was an international anarchy, where there was no effective international law and no means to restrain warfare or military conduct.
+Yet our sources register several negative reactions to and condemnations of atrocities.
 Ancient authors denigrate what they regard as excessive violence, equating it with barbarism or criminality.
 Some Roman commanders were reportedly denounced by their political rivals for massacring or enslaving populations after their surrender.
 And in the Hellenistic world, especially, our sources describe substantial political and diplomatic responses to mass violence.
 For example, several Greek states censured the Macedonian king Philip V for enslaving and sacking cities in the Aegean, and their condemnations may have helped mobilize an anti-Macedonian coalition.
 And the Seleucid king, Antiochus III, made a public effort to smooth over relations with Sardis, a city in Asia Minor, after his soldiers brutally sacked it.
-My next project aims to determine whether these reactions amounted to de facto limits to acceptable military conduct despite the lack of effective international law.
+My present project will determine whether these reactions amounted to de facto limits to acceptable military conduct despite the lack of effective international law.
+Ultimately it will also make steps towards a second monograph, which will explore mass violence–and military norms around the treatment of prisoners and noncombatants–in several ancient Mediterranean cultures.

 Images by author and other content licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.